Skip to article frontmatterSkip to article content

 %matplotlib inline

-Gradient-free optimization¶
+Gradient-free optimization

-Genetic algorithms¶
+Genetic algorithms

-We then iteratively select the best solutions from the population using a fitness function.
-The next generation will inherit properties these best solutions from the previous generation
+3. We select the best solutions from the population based on their fitness.
+The next generation will inherit properties these best solutions from the previous generation.

-We use the best solutions to create new “offspring” solutions using a combination of mutation and crossover.
-The former corresponds to a random change in the solution, while the latter corresponds to combining two solutions to create a new one.
+4. We create new “offspring” solutions using a combination of mutation and crossover.
+The former corresponds to a random unary change in the solution θm=θm+ϵm\boldsymbol{\theta}_m' = \boldsymbol{\theta}_m + \boldsymbol{\epsilon}_m, while the latter corresponds to combining two solutions to create a new one θm=f(θm,θk)\boldsymbol{\theta}_m' = f(\boldsymbol{\theta}_m, \boldsymbol{\theta}_k), kmk \neq m.
+The function ff is a crossover function, which takes two candidate solutions and returns a new one.

 class GeneticAlgorithm: